thiagozs/logfire/README.md

 ## Introduction

-> :construction: Logfire is still under construction and not released on npm yet.
-I'm currently working on the documentation.
-Please come back later :)

 **logfire** is an event logging and querying server using redis, written in JavaScript (node.js) and lua.
 It provides a simple API for creating events and sophisticated querying capabilities.

 ## Find out more about logfire